andykps/advent-of-code-2024/README.md

 go run day1-1/day1-1.go
 ```
 Let's see if I refine this over time.
 It'd be nice to be able to pass in the input to be used rather than have to edit the source to use example input but I haven't figured out command line args yet!

+## Day 2
+I've done both solutions in the same file today.
+Just pass a `--dampener` switch to enable the "Problem Dampener".
+You can also now specify the file to read on the command line but it defaults to `input.txt`

+It took me a while to get through the second part.
+I had a horrible unreadable mess of whether to skip characters which forced me into actually reading how to write functions in Go.
+It wasn't that hard!
+It'd be interesting to know whether I'm doing anything dangerous with copying arrays inside functions and then returning them.
+I haven't really got my head around slices yet.
+It feels like I should be able to have a slice that is backed by an array without me needing to copy it to have a slice without a specific element.

+[Lazyvim](https://www.lazyvim.org) is proving to be pretty annoying.
+I'm comfortable with Vim motions and it's nice to have some hints as to invalid syntax Go from the LSP.
+However, it has a habit of inserting completions that I just don't want and the non text hints that are in your editor but not really in your source are pretty annoying.
+Since I don't know what plugins are causing these effects I'm thinking about using a more vanilla [kickstart.vim](https://github.com/nvim-lua/kickstart.nvim) setup and knowing what I'm enabling.
+It'd be nice to have something to autosave like IntelliJ does.